Greek govt faces censure vote, demos over Macedonia deal - Journal du Cameroun

 But earlier this week, Tsipras and his Macedonian counterpart Zoran Zaev reached a deal to end the festering dispute.

-Senior EU officials are to attend Sunday’s ceremony, according to Greek reports.
+Senior EU officials are to attend Sunday’s ceremony in the Prespes Lakes district, according to Greek reports.

 Officials in Athens says it will help stabilise the historically volatile Balkan region, permitting Greece to focus on other regional challenges, Turkey among them.